mcdemarco/the-new-kitchen-cookbook/meat/briskette.md

 Marinate the brisket before cooking.

-Make it the day before serving.
+Make it the day before serving and reheat up to an hour in the oven at 300°.